 Using Lego math to learn fractions makes fractions way easier to learn.
-For example, have your students practice whole fractions using a Lego piece with eight knobs, then using smaller pieces to create fractions.
+For example, have your students practice whole fractions using a Lego piece with eight knobs, then use smaller pieces to create fractions.
 You can also practice addition and subtraction with fractions using Lego math.

 11 .
 Lego Math Division

 Like all of the other Lego activities and games, there are many ways to use Lego pieces to help children learn division with Lego math concepts.
 Simply by searching YouTube, you can explore and find a ton of great resources.

 The Activity book by Dr. Sherry Disseler has a myriad of ideas for more fun as your children learn how to explore the world of division effectively.

 12 .
 Lego Money Skills

 It can be super easy when thinking about the math skills children need to learn to gloss over the need to learn how to count money.
-Well, sure enough, Lego math can be applied with this skill as well.
+Well, sure enough, Lego math can be applied to this skill as well.
 Thrifty Homeschoolers has a free printable (thanks for sharing!) that shows you exactly how to use larger Lego blocks to learn how to count money using addition and subtraction.
-Plus, let your children keep the change, and you will create active money counting learners.
+Plus, let your children keep the change, and you will create active money-counting learners.

 At the end of each lesson, our goal, whether you are teaching from home or in the classroom, is to challenge our children to explore and build knowledge to get them to the next level of their education.
 Sometimes, even the simplest of math (like addition) can be confusing.
-With Lego blocks, learning math all of a sudden becomes fun.
+With Lego blocks, learning math suddenly becomes fun.